mgattello/web-animation-api/README.md

 ## Why use it?

-The API is design to let the browser make internal omptimizations without hacks, coercion or Window.requestAnimationFrame().
+The API is design to let the browser make internal optimizations without hacks, coercion or Window.requestAnimationFrame().

-Allows you to move intetractive animations from stylesheets to Javascript, separating presentation form behaviour.
+- It allows you to move interactive animations from stylesheets to Javascript, separating presentation form behaviour.

-No need to rely on DOM-heavy techniques and set dynamic values from properties to dutations.
+- No need to rely on DOM-heavy techniques
+- set dynamic values from properties to dutations.

 ## Browser Support